Hillaal/Practicing-C-/Question-29/README.md

-###  Write C Function that converts the any letter from lowercase to uppercase.
+###  Write a C Function that display Prime Numbers between Intervals (two numbers) by Making Function.